 EnviroChemie’s scope of services included the mechanical and electrical equipment for the wastewater treatment system.

-Further projects have since been acquired at the customer, including a Flomar® Flotation system in the EnviModul for another site in Russia and a design contract for a complete wastewater treatment system in Poland which is to be implemented in 2021.
+Further projects have since been acquired at the customer, including a Flomar® Flotation system in the EnviModul for another site and a design contract for a complete wastewater treatment system in Poland which is to be implemented in 2021.